FGDES/libVIODES/README.md

 For all three plattforms macOS, Linux and Windows, your choicse of a specific Qt version needs to be somehow activated, e.g., by setting the PATH environment variable to point to `qmake` specific to the Qt version to be used; we provide the sample scripts `serpathXYZ.sh` which you may adapt to your needs.
-After setting PATH adequatly from a shell, run a plain `qmake -v` from the same shell for verification.
+After setting PATH adequately from a shell, run a plain `qmake -v` from the same shell for verification.

 You will also need a configured and compiled copy of libFAUDES.
 This